vrikodar/P4ck3t/P4ck3t.md

  - All routers in network will populate a topological database
  - in SPF algorithm routers put themselves at the root of an SPF tree and then the best route found gets put into routing table
  - Example: OSPF {`open shortest path first`}, ISIS {`Intermediate System - Intermediate System`}
+ - these protocols have Fast Convergence, changes reported immediately
+ - Robustness against routing loops since routers know topology
+ - Link State Packets are sequenced and acknowledged
+ - Hierarchial design enables optimization of resources
+ - thus can scale to much larger environments than distance vector protocols

+**Cons**

+ - more memory and CPU due to `Adjacency topology and forwarding table`
+ - Algorithms can be very process intensive

 ### Advance Distance Vector